Klipper3d/klipper/docs/Sensorless_Homing.md

 Recv: // LOST_STEPS:     00000000
 ```

-The acual register values might differ based the configuration of your TMC2130.
+The actual register values might differ based the configuration of your TMC2130.
 If the register values are all `ffffffff` or look otherwise bogus (for example, `LOST_STEPS` should be always `00000000` here) make sure that the SPI is wired and configured correctly.

 ## Homing and Tuning